openethereum/openethereum.github.io/Pluggable-Consensus.md

 ```

 `"stepDuration"` determines the lowest interval between blocks in seconds, too low might cause reorgs if the system clocks are not synchronized, too high leads to slow block issuance

+- `"validators"`
-`"validators"` is the list of addresses of the entities which will be allowed to issue blocks
+  - `"list"` is the list of addresses of the entities which will be allowed to issue blocks
+  - `"safeContract"` Address of a contract that indicates the list of authorities.
+  - `"contract`" Address of a contract that indicates the list of authorities and enables [reporting their misbehaviors](Validator-Set.md#reporting-contract) using transactions.
+  - `"multi`" A map of starting blocks for each validator set (see example above).

 Optional:

-`"blockReward"` determines the reward given to issuing authority
+- `"blockReward"` Determines the reward given to issuing authority (in Wei).
+- `"validateScoreTransition"` Optional, will be included for block 0 by default - Block after which a block's difficulty is verified.
+- `"validateStepTransition"` Block after which a double block proposing - e.g when parent and current block are equal - is invalid and considered as a malicious behavior.
+- `"immediateTransitions"` - bool - Determines whether the validator set transition is applied immediately without waiting for finality (`true`) or not (`false`).
+- `"blockRewardContractTransition"` Block at which the block reward contract should start being used.
+- `"blockRewardContractAddress"` Block reward contract address, setting the block reward contract.
+This option overrides the static block reward definition.
+- `"maximumUncleCountTransition"` Block at which maximum uncle count should be considered.
+- `"maximumUncleCount"` Maximum number of accepted uncles.
+- `"emptyStepsTransition"` Block at which empty step messages should start.
+- `"maximumEmptySteps"` Maximum number of accepted empty steps.

 ```json
 "seal": {